lynx44/Mac-to-Windows-Keymappings/README.md

 ### Purpose

- - Change the behavior of the virtual `ctrl` key (keyboard key `fn`) to jump by words, rather than lines when using the arrow key
+ - Change the behavior of the virtual `ctrl` key (keyboard key `fn`) to jump by words, rather than line endings when using the arrow key
  - Update the virtual `fn` key (keyboard key `control`) to:
   - `page up` and `page down` when used with the up and down arrow keys
   - navigate `home` and `end` when used with the left and right arrow keys